 Whether its the flu, strep throat, hand foot and mouth, RSV or — eek! — Coronavirus, there is always some kind of illness we are trying to keep far, far away from our kids, and even farther away from our own front doors.

 RELATED: We’ve got all of the best children’s books for you on Happily Ever Elephants, so make sure to check ’em out!

 Trying to tell little ones to keep their hands out of their mouths and noses is an uphill battle – you may as well tell them to go climb Mount Everest.
 Germs spread like wildfire, and when one child gets sick, the rest of the class is sure to follow quickly behind him.
-It is for this reason (among so many others) that we must teach our kids about germs and proper hygiene as early as possible and in the simplest ways possible.
+It is for this reason (among so many others) that we must share books about health with our young readers and teach them about germs and proper hygiene as early as possible and in the simplest ways possible.

 Germs Are Not for Sharing, by Elizabeth Verdick and illustrated by Marieka Heinlen: A perfect primer for your youngest children, this book shows children what to do when you AHHH-CHOOOO!
 From blowing your nose to blowing kisses when you’re sick, this book teaches children how to keep their germs to themselves.
 We love that it reminds children to sing their ABCs as they wash their hands!

 Noses are Not for Picking, by Elizabeth Verdick and illustrated by Marieka Heinlen: Nose picking.
 It’s everywhere.
 Whether you have a toddler or a kindergartener, when will our kids learn to keep their hands out of their nostrils?!
 In this delightful book, Verdick uses humor to help kids turn towards healthier habits, such as using a tissue and washing their hands.
 Will it work to break the habit?
 Only time will tell – but it will certainly give your little ones a good mantra to fall back on!